team-thunderdome/typerror/readme.md

 Just type what you see on screen... except for when it's not correct!

 Sometimes what you see might be wrong.
 It's up to you to spot any errors in the line of code and fix them.
-Gain score everytime you correctly type a line of code.
+Gain score every time you correctly type a line of code.
 If you can't figure it out, skip to get a new prompt.

 # Current Features

 * Test your Python syntax knowledge.
 * Increase your code typing speed and effiency.
 * Track your scores on the personal leaderboard.
-* Minimalistic design
+* Minimalistic design.

 # Planned Features